samanaslani1992/DrawingView/README.md

 ```
 ### Zoom in/out
 When the DrawingView is in the Zoom Mode it does not draw anything, touch events are used to zoom and move the drawing.
-The following code show you how to enter and exit the Zoom Mode
+The following code shows you how to enter and exit the Zoom Mode
 ```java
 zoomModeButton.setOnClickListener(v -> {
     if (mDrawingView.isInZoomMode()) {